-An emergency parachute is mandatory (S10 4.24.1).
+An emergency parachute is highly recommended.
 The parachute system is defined as "weighing nothing" for the purpose of control weighing (S10 1.3.2).

 1.10.4 TEAM LEADER RESPONSIBILITIES

 The team leader is the liaison between the organizers and his team.
 He is responsible for the proper conduct of his team members, for ensuring that they do not fly if ill or suffering from any disability which might endanger the safety of others and that they have read and understand the rules.
 (S10 4.15.1)